 If it makes sense to group, then put them on the same line.
-The following code is allowed buffer[n] = 0; n++;
+The following code is allowed buffer [n] = 0; n++;

 Be a parenthesis zealot.
 When mixing arithmetic, logical, and conditional operations, explicitly specify the order of operations.
 Do not rely on the order of precedence.
 As always, the major issue is clarity.
-Even if the following code were actually to perform the intended operation (which in fact it does not), the programmer assigned to modify it in the future will have a better chance if we had written if ((x + 1) & 0x0F) == (y | 0x04))
+Even if the following code were actually to perform the intended operation (which in fact it does not).

 '''

-if( x + 1 \& 0x0F == y | 0x04)
+if(x + 1 & 0x0F == y | 0x04)

 '''